top of page

 We've been asking the wrong question.

-In the same way self-love is an indicator of connection and belonging.
 If there are strong ties between people, self-love will be present (though there isn't a quick fix for this and depending on history this often builds slowly, especially later in life).

 It's through relationships we learn about love, and consequently self-love.
 Through reaching out and being seen and in that experiencing acceptance and acknowledgement, we start to settle back into our own skin and be okay in our capacity to self-love.
 It comes naturally when we know love.